-Our congregation is comprised of 1,750 members, and has held services in downtown Denton for 150 years.
+Our congregation is comprised of 1,750 members, and has held services in downtown Denton for 160 years.
 We strive to make a difference in our community and in the world.
-FUMC-Denton has been hosting the Alternative Gifts Fair for 30 years.
+FUMC-Denton has been hosting the Alternative Gifts Fair since 1986.
 This fair is different than most.
 It is not a fundraiser for the church, but an opportunity for shoppers to purchase unique and one-of-a-kind items with all proceeds going to missions and non-profits.
 In the last three years FUMC has raised over $243,000 for missions at this event.

 We have many success stories that show us that together we can make a difference in our community and the world.

 Paper for Water: “Every 15 seconds a child dies because they don’t have clean water,” says Isabelle Adams in an interview to the Dallas Morning News.
 Paper for Water gives origami ornaments in exchange for donations.
 These donations are used by Living Water International to drill clean water wells in developing countries.
 Through sales and matching grants, Paper for Water raised over $8,000 at the 2104 AGF and built a well in Sue Ta, Liberia.
 Over 500 people now have to clean water access thanks to this amazing mission.

 Heifer International: Heifer International’s mission is to work with communities to end hunger and poverty while caring for the Earth.
 It empowers families to turn poverty into prosperity by bringing sustainable agriculture and commerce to areas with a history of poverty.
 Heifer’s animals provide food and reliable income.
 “Passing on the gift” allows families to share the offspring from their animals with others.
 For over 25 years Heifer has been the most popular booth at the Alternative Gifts Fair.
 Last year, our church bought $10,000 worth of goats for Nepal.